CBIIT-CGBB/3DVizSNP/README.md

 - You can test the script on a sample VCF file provided in the `example` directory.

   ```
-  python3 3DVizSNP.py -v test.vcf.gz
+  python3 3DVizSNP.py -v example/test.vcf.gz
   ```

-- The output HTML and .csv files are available in the `example` directory.
+- The output HTML and .csv files will be saved in the `example` directory.

 - Use the -h flag to see the available command-line options.

 ## Dependencies
 - Python version >= 3
 - Required modules:
-  * pysam (install with conda: `conda install -c bioconda pysam`)
+  * pysam
-  * pandas, other common python packages
+  * pandas, other standard python packages

 ## Acknowledgments
 - This project began at the [ISMB 2022 Hackathon](https://github.com/hackathonismb/VizSNP-St) sponsored by the **International Society for Computational Biology** and the **National Center for Biotechnology Information (NCBI)**.